 Recent proposals for Missouri self-defense laws

-Missouri has relatively strong self-defense laws.
+There are relatively strong laws in place for self defense in Missouri.
 According to the Revisor of Missouri, an individual may use physical force on another person if they reasonably suspect they are in danger.
 However, the burden of proof still lies on the defender.
-If you use self-defense, you must prove you acted reasonably in court.
-Senate Bill 666 Missouri […]Read More
+If you use self defense in Missouri, you must prove […]Read More

 Is it legal to own nontraditional self-defense weapons?